gcsescience.com 15 gcsescience.com

 This gives the aluminium extra corrosion resistance.

-The aluminium metal is first treated with sodium hydroxide solution
+The aluminium metal is treated with sodium hydroxide solution

 which removes the thin oxide layer on the surface.